-• For the standard validators inside the TYPO3.Flow package, you can you key, leave out the so use EmailAddress fetch package can to TYPO3\Flow\Validation\Validator\EmailAddressValidator
+• For the standard validators inside the Neos.Flow package, you can you key, leave so use EmailAddress fetch out the package can to Neos\Flow\Validation\Validator\EmailAddressValidator

 The \$validatorOptions parameter is an associative array of validator options.
 See the validator reference in the appendix for the configuration options of the built-in validators.